-The ACLU-NH is the New Hampshire affiliate of the ACLU-a nationwide, nonpartisan, public-interest civil liberties organization with over 1.75 million members (including over 9,000 New Hampshire members and supporters).
+The American Civil Liberties Union of New Hampshire ("ACLU-NH") is the New Hampshire affiliate of the American Civil Liberties Union-a nationwide, nonpartisan, public-interest civil liberties organization with over 1.75 million members (including over 9,000 New Hampshire members and supporters).
 The ACLU-NH engages in litigation to encourage the protection of individual rights guaranteed under state and federal law.
-The ACLU-NH regularly participates before this Court through direct representation or as amicus curiae in cases involving police accountability and criminal justice.
+The ACLU-NH regularly participates before this Court through direct representation and as amicus curiae in cases involving police accountability and criminal justice.
 See e.g., Union Leader Corp. v.
 Town of Salem, 173 N.H.
 345 (2020) (seeking disclosure of police department's internal affairs audit report); Seacoast Newspapers, Inc. v.
 City of Portsmouth, 173 N.H.
 325 (2020) (seeking disclosure of arbitration decision concerning police department's attempt to terminate an officer); N.H.
 Ctr. for Pub.
 Interest Journalism v.
 N.H.
 D.O.J., 173 N.H.
 648 (2020) (seeking public disclosure of the Exculpatory Evidence Schedule); American Civil Liberties Union of N.H. v.
 City of Concord, No. 2020-0036 (pending case before New Hampshire Supreme Court seeking information concerning police department's use of "covert communications equipment"); Provenza v.
 Town of Canaan, No. 2020-0563 (pending case before New Hampshire Supreme Court seeking internal report concerning investigation of allegation of excessive force); Appeal of N.H.
 Dep't of Safety, No. 2020-0450 (arguing, as amicus curiae, that Personnel Appeals Board decision overturning the Department of Safety's termination decision of an officer should be reversed).

-The NHACDL is the voluntary, professional organization of the criminal defense bar in New Hampshire.
+The New Hampshire Association of Criminal Defense Lawyers ("NHACDL") is the voluntary, professional organization of the criminal defense bar in New Hampshire.
 It has over 300 members, including almost half of all practicing public defenders and virtually all members of the private bar who do any significant criminal defense work in New Hampshire.
 Collectively, the membership practices in all ten counties, all eleven superior courts, all fourteen district division courthouses, this Court, and the federal courts.
 The NHACDL's mission is to safeguard and promote the effective assistance of counsel in criminal cases, to support the lawyers who practice criminal defense, to represent in public the interests of criminal defendants, and to preserve the fairness and integrity of the criminal justice system.
-Thus, when proposed legislation or a judicial decision is likely to impact the procedural fairness of criminal adjudications for years to come, the NHACDL will take a stand.
-The issues in this case are of direct concern to the NHACDL, as the NHACDL's past, present, and future clients are directly impacted by the EES, as the EES helps ensure that its clients are being provided all exculpatory discovery materials to which they are constitutionally entitled.
+Thus, when proposed legislation or a judicial decision is likely to affect the procedural fairness of criminal adjudications for years to come, the NHACDL will take a stand.
+The issues in this case are of direct concern to the NHACDL, as the NHACDL's past, present, and future clients are directly impacted by the Exculpatory Evidence Schedule ("EES"), as the EES helps ensure that its clients are being provided all exculpatory discovery materials to which they are constitutionally entitled.